 3. The cold water treatment A cold shower will sort you out soon but if that sounds completely unbearable but if a shower is out of the question, grab and cold water to drink and to apply as a cold compress on the back of your neck.
 The shock to the senses will help cut through the brain haze and bring you—in the words of Soul II Soul—"back to life, back to reality."

 And now, we found a bonus way to prevent getting too stoned (or even too drunk) in the first place.
 If you need to double-check just how inebriated you are, you can always use the My Canary app (http://www.mycanaryapp.com).
 Endorsed by NORML (National Organization for the Reform of Marijuana Laws), My Canary is an innovative and helpful device that gives consumers a so-called "scientific reading" of their personal performance so they can make better choices with marijuana, alcohol, or other mind-altering substances.
 Why would you want to do this?
 It's not going to make better decisions for you, but it can be your North Star toward more responsible cannabis consumption.
-Plus, a percentage of each purchase goes towards responsible marijuana use initiatives at NORML.Posted: Monday, May 1st, 4:05am a year ago
+Plus, a percentage of each purchase goes towards responsible marijuana use initiatives at NORML.Posted: Monday, May 1st, 4:05am 2 years ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.